NLF and PAVN battle tactics: Ambush types

 Positioned with its open mouth toward the enemy advance, this was a favorite of the VC.
-It was used in both fairly open terrain as well as jungle.
+It was used in both fairly open terrain as well as forests.
 The ambushers, in good concealment along the legs of the 'V', would wait until the enemy point had passed and then creep close to the trail.
 The 'V' ambush was virtually undetectable by enemy point or flank security until at least a portion of the enemy force was in the kill zone.
 Enfilading fire was often directed down the enemy axis of advance, and interlocking fire from each leg across the 'V'.
 The 'V' ambush also lent itself to the use of controlled mines and booby traps.